radiantearth/stac-spec/item-spec/item-spec.md

 granular entity in a STAC, containing the core metadata that enables any client to search or crawl online catalogs of spatial 'assets' - satellite imagery, derived data, DEM's, etc.

-The same Item definition is used in both '[static catalogs](../static-catalog/)' and '[catalog apis](../api-spec/)'.
-Static catalogs are simply sets of items that are linked online, generally served by simple web servers and used for crawling data.
-Catalog API's enable dynamic queries, for example selecting all Items in Hawaii on June 3, 2015, but the results they return are FeatureCollections of items.
+The same Item definition is used in both '[catalogs](../catalog-spec/)' and the '[/stac/search](../api-spec/)' endpoint.
+Catalogs are simply sets of items that are linked online, generally served by simple web servers and used for crawling data.
+The search endpoint enables dynamic queries, for example selecting all Items in Hawaii on June 3, 2015, but the results they return are FeatureCollections of items.

-Items can be represented in JSON format and are very flexible.
+Items are represented in JSON format and are very flexible.
 Any JSON object that contains all the required fields is a valid STAC Item.

 - Examples: